RightRudderLeftStick/OpenSource-VeryBigStick/README.md

 - Fixed a net error in the PCBbreakout board (now revision 1.5) which required reordering the IO buttons on the breakout.

-### 1.3.5
-- Added the OuterCamCover_FreejoyUSB.3mf which has a port for the USB-B port when using freejoy to stick out. a regular USB cable connected directly to the bluepill or ardiuno can also go through this hole with a strain relief plate attached with M3 screws

-### 1.3.4
-- Added the sideplate.3mf.
-These just snap over the sides of the gimbal that are open to cover them.
-- Added the authentikit Spade grip adapter, see community add-ons directory.
-- Modified the wheel chocks and crossbar pieces to have 1.5mm of height from the floor.
-This raises the aluminum extrusions so the edges don't scratch hardwood floors.
-This also will be for heigh compatiblity with the rudder pedals which will also have the 1.5mm of space.

-### 1.3.3
-- Added the bushplane grip as an optional single button handle for the gimbal. included in the BushPlane_Grip directory.
-- Added a new restrictor plate called "CYC_Split_RestrictorPlate_20degrees.3mf" that replaces the original 3mf of the restrictor plate.
-It comes in two parts and allows itself to be removed or replaced without diassembling the stick column

 ### 1.3.2

 - Fixed an error in the breakout board where the TM mini DIN had the wrong pin orientation.